-Today, let’s talk about the best apartment dogs.
-First off, many dog owners will tell you that dogs and apartment living don’t go together.
+Many dog lovers will tell you that dogs and apartment living don’t go together.
 But you don’t need a huge yard in suburbia for your dog to be happy.
-If you live in an apartment and you want a dog, there’s a wide variety of breeds that make good apartment dogs.
-If you haven’t already acquired a dog, check out our list of breeds (or mix of breeds; we LOVE mutts) below that make the best apartment dogs.
+Here’s a look at some of the breeds that make the best apartment dogs.

 Just because a dog is small doesn’t mean he’ll make the cut for good apartment dogs.
 Some small-breed dogs are far too vocal to meet the requirements of the best apartment dogs.
 Others are too antsy and have too much energy to be cooped up, even if their smaller size makes the space seem bigger.
 For example, though he is among the smallest dog breeds, the Chihuahua doesn’t make our list of top apartment dogs because of the breed’s tendency to bark, as well as his energetic, nervous demeanor.
 However, many Terriers, though they are high energy, tend to make the best apartment dogs as long as they get enough exercise.